Network marketing saturation: fact or fiction?

 But there are two major things this theory doesn’t take into account: the exodus of major distributors and their MLM downlines to new network marketing companies to take advantage of special deals offered by these companies to get top-notch talent during their start-up phases, and the fact that many people get involved with MLM in order to retire at some point.
 These last people stop working so hard building their organizations, and they shrink from the multitude of causes for attrition.

-Don’t misunderstand me, I think that company “momentum” is a good thing: it generates excitement, and excitement helps promote your opportunity.
+Company “momentum” is a good thing: it generates excitement, and excitement helps promote your opportunity.
 On the other hand, it’s possible to work with a company that generates a lot of excitement while working with a bumbling and indifferent network marketing upline.
-It is also possible to work with a company that has “leveled off” and be involved with a \vibrant, expansive, professional network marketing upline who generates tremendous excitement and helps you to build your organization quickly, securely, and profitably — after all, for the company to stay level or to grow slowly, fast growth needs to occur somewhere to make up for shrinkage elsewhere.
+It is also possible to work with a company that has “leveled off” and be involved with a vibrant, expansive, professional network marketing upline who generates tremendous excitement and helps you to build your organization quickly, securely, and profitably — after all, for the company to stay level or to grow slowly, fast growth needs to occur somewhere to make up for shrinkage elsewhere.

 This approach provides a short-term advantage for the true believer in momentum.
 Some people will sign up with you because they believe that the momentum of the company will make it easy for them to get rich.
 In the end, though, you’re probably just padding your numbers with people who won’t work very hard or move very much product because they’re looking for the easy way.
 Momentum doesn’t make you money, nor docs recruiting large numbers—moving product makes you money.

-Which brings us to the most important point: your momentum.
-After all, we’re not really talking about other people’s MLM organizations, but about your organization.
-Some may enjoy hero-worshipping their network marketing upline or the company’s corporate staff—but it won’t make them rich.
+However, we’re not really talking about other people’s MLM organizations, but about your organization.
+Some may enjoy hero-worshipping their network marketing upline or the company’s corporate staff, but it won’t make them rich.

-The only way you will succeed in MLM is if you establish your own momentum.
+The only way you will succeed in network marketing is if you establish your own momentum.
 When you do that, the momentum of others won’t matter so much.
 You have to present, present, present, present, present, present your network marketing opportunity.
 You must be consistently in high gear.